Trade Forex Trading

 The more you lose, the harder it is to make it back to your initial equity.

-This is the explanation why as a trader you should do everything you can to PROTECT your account equity.
-Do not accept to lose more than 2% of your equity on any 1 single trade.
+This explains why, as someone who trades, you should do all you can to PROTECT the money in your account, and not allow yourself to lose more than 2% of your money on any single trade.

-Money management is about only risking a small percentage of your capital in each transaction so that you as a trader can survive your losing streaks and avoid a large draw-down on your account.
+Managing money means only risking a small part of your money in each trade so you can get through losing streaks and not lose a lot of money from your account.

 Effective Money Management